VinnyE/Angular_Todo/readme.md

-A simply todo app that I'll be working on to practice with Angular.
+A simple to do app I worked on with the purpose of exploring Angular.